Proto:Knuckles' Chaotix/Sonic Crackers

 Interestingly, the translator knew to convert the "ji" back to "d" at least.
 The error would have been more apparent if the header said "Sonic Stujium".
 The translator most likely looked up both "stujium" and "studium" in a dictionary, where s/he would have learned that "studium" is in fact a word in Latin, meaning "zeal" (and as a result, the ROM header is "Sonic Zeal").

-If this wasn't compelling enough evidence, an excerpt from the Sonic Mars script shows Sonic Stadium as a title under the "Future SEGA" products category, along with Sonic 3+ (in reference to Sonic the Hedgehog 3 Limited Edition).
+If this wasn't compelling enough evidence, an excerpt from the Sonic Mars script shows Sonic Stadium as a title under the "Future SEGA" products category, along with Sonic 3+.
 Chaotix prototype 1207 has unused graphics spelling out "Sonic Crackers S32X", indicating that the "official" name was changed around the time "Mars" became "Super 32X".

 This translation error is also present in Pokémon Crystal in the form of an unused "Mobile Studium" menu option, which would have referred to a connection to a Pokémon Stadium game.